Speak, 2011, Ted Kerr

 Other social, activist, and artistic initiatives in which women work against AIDS—initiatives that I have had the privilege to come into contact with thanks to my own collaborative work on the cultural implications of the pandemic in the “global South”—strongly resonate in Tea Time.
 Tapologo (Spain/South Africa, 88 mins., 2008)—a film by Sally Gutierrez Dewar, who is a graduate of the Whitney Museum ISP program and a friend, and her sister Gabriela—documents the work of an informal network of HIV-infected women.
 Tapologo is a community project started in 1997 by a group of poz women in Freedom Park, a squatter mining settlement in South Africa.
 The project mobilizes retired nurses, social workers, doctors, and religious leaders marginalized by the church, as well as sex workers.
 Each meeting of Tapologo is built around collective chants, group meals, and long conversations where participants express often taboo desires and fears as part of the healing process —very much in the spirit of Tea Time.

 We showed the film in Seville, Spain, last October at a seminar/meeting organized by the collective Equipo re, whose members are Nancy Garin, Linda Valdes and myself.
 The main goal of the meeting was to look back at the political legacy of AIDS activism in contexts such as Spain and Chile, which we acknowledge as a source of radical pedagogy capable of re-empowering political work in the current situation of global crisis.
-The event was also an occasion to share and recognize the work of the many women engaged in the fight against AIDS, women at the core of a range of struggles: early queer activism in Spain, providing care to drug users living in the street, and the current fight to decriminalize sex work.
+The event was also an occasion to share and recognize the work of the many women engaged in the fight against AIDS, women at the core of a range of struggles: early queer activism in Spain—as represented by the collective LSD—providing care to drug users living in the street, and the current fight to decriminalize sex work.
 Many participants recalled that the first to respond to the emergence of AIDS and to its disastrous handling by the Spanish government in the mid-80s were women—the mothers, sisters, friends and girlfriends of those affected early on.
 The gay community, on the other hand, kept to itself, fearful of a new social stigma that might imperil the freedom and recognition gained after the fall of the Franco regime.

 AIDS prevention poster, LSD, Spain, mid 90s.
 One of the first campaigns in Spain specifically aimed at lesbians.